Taking his Eucharistic presence out into the world

 Fr.
 Oligschlaeger was honored to take part in the giant Eucharistic Procession in Indianapolis, led by children who had recently made their First Holy Communion.

-to pour out his love and grace while urging everyone to turn away from sin.
+He noted that Jesus's reason for coming into the world was to pour out his love and grace while urging everyone to turn away from sin.

 “Overflowing with that love and grace, it is our obligation to share what Christ has bestowed on us,” the priest stated.
 “I come to Mass not with the sole purpose to get what I need as an individual, but rather to receive what I need in my soul to share God’s love with everyone I meet in the coming days of the week.”